Use of Chosen Name/Gender

 - A transgender female (male to female) student-athlete who is not taking hormone treatments related to gender transition may not compete on a women's team.

 Additional information is available from the NCAA.

-Recognized fraternities and sororities at Penn College adhere to national organizational policies outlined by each individual organization.
-Students interested in joining a fraternity or sorority should contact the Office of Student Engagement directly.
+Recognized fraternities at Penn College adhere to national organizational policies outlined by each individual organization.
+Students interested in joining a fraternity should contact the Office of Student Engagement directly.